stahta01/wxCode_components/wxscript/ReadMe.txt

  not only to add scripting support to its program but also to give the user multi-scripting languages support, learning how to use a single set of powerful classes: wxPython, wxLua, wxUnderC and wxCINT.
- These classes are easily extensible and they support Unicode as well.
+ These classes are easily extensible and they support Unicode and shared builds as well.